archbardinexile/BGCL/timeline.md

 #### **Nox arrives in Fio**

 The earthmote [Nox](locations/glacialis#nox) first appears high in the sky skew-north of Fundus in a ring of aurora.
-The silver dragon [Nox](characters#nox), who had gifted the wintry earthmote his namesake, flies down to Caelum's Landing in search of help, only to be met by the nascent Church's zealotry.
+The silver dragon *Nox*, who had gifted the wintry earthmote his namesake, flies down to Caelum's Landing in search of help, only to be met by the nascent Church's zealotry.
 Embittered, Nox returns home intent on securing the future of his people; ensuring they could live self-reliant lives in isolation.

 ### 111 PO